Diffusion of responsibility: Anonymity

 In addition, diffusion of responsibility is more likely to occur under conditions of anonymity.
 In prosocial situations, individuals are less likely to intervene when they do not know the victim personally.
 Instead, they believe that someone who has a relationship with the victim will assist.
 In antisocial situations, negative behaviours are more likely to be carried out when the person is in a group of similarly motivated individuals.
 The behaviour is driven by the deindividuating effects of group membership and the diffusion of feelings of personal responsibility for the consequences.
 As part of this process, individuals become less self-aware and feel an increased sense of anonymity.
 As a result, they are less likely to feel responsible for any antisocial behaviour performed by their group.
 Diffusion of responsibility is also a causal factor governing much crowd behaviour, as well as risk-taking in groups.

 Contrary to anonymity, it has been shown that if one can utilise technology to prevent anonymity, it can further prevent diffusion of responsibility.
 Studies have shown that if emails are sent directly to individuals as opposed to addressing individuals in mass emails, they can prevent diffusion of responsibility and elicit more responses.
-In addition to eliciting more responses, the responses that were received from individuals, as opposed to groups, were much longer and helpful to the initial questions asked.
+In addition to eliciting more responses, the responses that were received from individuals, as opposed to groups, were longer and more helpful to the initial questions asked.

 Division of labor

 Diffusion of responsibility can manifest itself in the workplace when tasks are assigned to individuals in terms of division of labor.
 In an economics context, diffusion of responsibility can be observed in groups when a leader assigns tasks to individuals.
 To promote the concept of fairness, the leader will generally assign an equal amount of work to individuals within the group.
 This is in part due to the idea that people in general want to seem fair and kind.

 According to Albert Bandura, diffusion of responsibility can occur when managers create subtasks in an organization.
 When people are subdivided into individual tasks they can often forget their role to the organization as a whole and get narrow minded into focusing on their own role.
 Individuals may unknowingly diffuse their responsibility to an organization by only doing what is required of them in their respective tasks.
-This is due to the fact that their focus for accountability is diverted from the organization to their individualized tasks.
+This is because their focus for accountability is diverted from the organization to their individualized tasks.